Chocolate Chip Banana Oat Muffins

 - Add all your ingredients except the chocolate chips into a blender.
 Blend until batter is completely smooth and oats are finely ground.
 (The batter will not look at all like it was made from oats at this point.)

 - Fill your muffin cups to approximately 2/3 full (or just a bit more) with batter.
+For extra special muffins press a few chocolate chips to the top of each.

 - Place in oven and bake for 15 minutes.